 Ending sea turtle farming

-The Cayman Turtle Farm is the last sea turtle farm on earth that breeds sea turtles for human consumption.
+The Cayman Turtle Centre is the last sea turtle farm on earth that breeds sea turtles for human consumption.
 But there is no humane way to farm sea turtles.

 Sea turtles are solitary, migratory creatures, born to swim long distances in clear waters.
 They are wild animals.
 So imagine the cruelty of trapping one in a small filthy tank.
 Now imagine hundreds, thousands.
-Packed together, the 9,500 turtles at the Cayman Turtle Farm spend their whole lives fighting for space in cramped tanks.
+Packed together, the around 5,000 turtles at the Cayman Turtle Centre spend their whole lives fighting for space in cramped tanks.
 They get sick and stressed.
 They turn on each other – biting and maiming one another.

 Tourists visiting the farm are encouraged to handle the turtles, not realizing that this causes the turtles mental torment.
 Tourists are targeted again when these same turtles are slaughtered and served as steaks and burgers in local restaurants.